 Norman Thomas is a big, tall black box, a large office tower looming on the horizon of midtown Manhattan.
 It is a multistory school placed inside a major office tower in the center of Manhattan, likely because it had the space to accommodate nearly 2,500 kids (!).
 This building *has no windows* on many of the floors.
 It has so many floors that it has *escalators* running between the floors -- the presence of so many stair wells is one of the reasons why kids have a place to hide, skipping class and smoking pot.

-The escalator proved a fearful hazard for the vice principal in charge of security -- he was pushed down the stairs several years ago by thugs in the school and his leg was broken.
+The escalator proved a fearful hazard for the vice principal in charge of security, a soft-spoken Haitian man -- he was pushed down the stairs several years ago by thugs in the school and his leg was broken.
 While this story was covered in the news at the time, it is little known, even to other school principals.
 This dedicated man returned to service, attempting with his quiet air of authority and experience to maintain law and order.
 But he has little help or sympathy.

 Somewhere in the mix of this plan to put 2,500 mainly minority children in the center of Manhattan is some faded 1960s hope of 'integration".
 Perhaps by bussing black children for as long as an hour away from their homes in the Bronx and Queens into one of Manhattan's most affluent districts, some of the opportunity and wealth might "rub off".